-Day Kimball Hospital provides highly personalized pastoral care, spiritual support, and religious services through the hospital chaplains, The Reverend Jonathan Scott and The Reverend Thomas Meyer as well as two volunteer chaplains.
+Day Kimball Hospital provides highly personalized pastoral care, spiritual support, and religious services through the hospital chaplain, The Reverend Jonathan Scott.

 Pastoral care such as communion, prayer and the laying on of hands is provided in a respectful, individualized manner to meet each patient's unique spiritual needs and desires, faith, religious background and preference, and ongoing pastoral relationship with local clergy and congregations.